Why Building Automation is Not as Smart as You Think

 Another problem is the complexity of building operations and human limitations in being able to account for all environmental / human variables occurring at once.
 For example, hot/cold complaints from tenants may lead building operators to adjust the set points of HVAC equipment.
 However, air temperature is only one of the factors that affect occupants’ perception of temperature.
 Humidity is at least as important, together with air-movement, and the radiant heat balance.
 If the A/C is blasting, but internal humidity is high, people will feel like they are working in a refrigerator.

-Even if a building is perfectly programmed, performance is going to drift away from optimal functionality by 10 to 30 percent over the life of the equipment.
-Tenants and operators tweak thermostats, leave equipment on, and make setpoint adjustments.
+Even if a building is perfectly programmed, performance is going to drift away from optimal functionality by 10–30% over the life of the equipment.
+Tenants and operators tweak thermostats, leave equipment on, and make set-point adjustments.
 These unnecessary switches and strains reduce the useful life of equipment.
 In addition, equipment degradation and other factors such as clogged filters are inevitable causes of performance drift.
 It would seem like this is an inevitable outcome of equipment operations in buildings.

 Most building management systems provide no mechanism to combat this drift.
 Even in the systems that provide Fault Detection and Diagnostics (FDD), performance drift often goes undetected.
 Since the rules/alarms can’t “learn” without human engineers programming the software manually, the building doesn’t tend to get more efficient over time.